apple/foundationdb/documentation/sphinx/source/special-keys.rst

 For example, if a module is added in version 7.0 but the client set the api version as 6.3, then the module it not available to the client.
 According to the definition of this contract, anytime you want to remove or update existing modules, you need to keep the old implementation to let the client get the same behavior when it's using the old api version.

-To remove a certain module, while calling the function ``registerSpecialKeySpaceModule`` in ``NativeAPI.actor.cpp`` during initialization, pass the correct parameter to it to let the framework not add the module after the specified version.
+- To remove a certain module, specify the API version where the function is being deprecated in the ``registerSpecialKeySpaceModule`` function.
+When a client specifies an API version greater than or equal to the deprecation version, the module will not be available.

-To update the implementation of any modules, add the new implementation and use ``API_VERSION`` to switch between different implementations.
+- To update the implementation of any modules, add the new implementation and use ``API_VERSION`` to switch between different implementations.

-Add a note in ``api-version-upgrade-guide.rst`` after you make the change.
+- Add a note in ``api-version-upgrade-guide.rst`` after you make the change.

+.. [#conflicting_keys] In practice, the transaction probably committed successfully.
+However, if you're running multiple resolvers then it's possible for a transaction to cause another to abort even if it doesn't commit successfully.
+.. [#max_read_transaction_life_versions] The number 5000000 comes from the server knob MAX_READ_TRANSACTION_LIFE_VERSIONS
+.. [#special_key_space_enable_writes] Enabling this option enables other transaction options, such as ``ACCESS_SYSTEM_KEYS``.
+This may change in the future.